TheHive-Project/CortexDocs/analyzer_requirements.md

 ### PhishingInitiative
-Query [Phishing Initiative](https://phishing-initiative.fr/contrib/) to assess whether a URL has been flagged a phishing site.
+Query [Phishing Initiative](https://phishing-initiative.fr/contrib/) to assess whether a URL has been flagged as a phishing site.

 This analyzer comes in only one flavor called *PhishingInitiative_Lookup*.